 In its gaseous form, Freon will ever so slowly seep out of a car's air conditioning system.
 It’s normal.
 The entire system is composed of many parts made of dissimilar metals and materials.
 Those parts heat and expand, and get very cold and contact in various places, sometimes immediately next to each other.
 Something is going to leak, or rather seep, under those conditions.
 As Freon seeps out, it takes refrigerant oil with it because those two substances are mixed together inside the closed air conditioning system.

 This oil serves several purposes.
 It seals the compressor vanes, so it compresses the Freon gas better, and keeps the compressor quiet as it does so.
 Lose Freon and you’ve lost precious oil as well, not to mention cooling capacity.
 If you make the common mistake of adding only Freon without adding oil at the same time, the system will produce cold air for a short time, then the compressor will fail dramatically (and expensively) from lack of lubrication.

 The refrigerant oil also helps seal the system against seeps.
-The oil coats the various O-rings that seal the system, and lubricates the compressor’s neoprene shaft seal and keeps it soft so it can seal better.
+The oil coats the various O-rings that seal the system, and lubricates the compressor’s neoprene shaft seal, keeping it soft so it can seal better.

 So, look it up in a reference manual.
 If you don’t have one, ask your parts store to look it up for you.

 The A/C Makes a Musty Smell Inside Your Car

 The evaporator core in your car's air conditioning system is a delicate assembly that looks like a small aluminum radiator.
 It usually lives under the dashboard.
 That’s where the cooling action takes place as the hot Freon in liquid form boils away into a gaseous form.
 This process removes heat from the car’s interior.